Using the utilsFFI R package

 importData(dbname = "FFI_RA_AGFO")

-The functions in the utilsFFI package are designed to work with the views, and are the best way to interact with the data to query by park, site, site type, year, parameter, etc. However, if you want to view the raw data, and you imported the data into the FFI_tables environment, you can access them with the code below:
+The functions in the utilsFFI package are designed to work with flattened views of the FFI tables, rather than the raw tables themselves, and are the best way to interact with the data to query by park, site, site type, year, parameter, etc. However, if you want to look at the raw data tables, and you imported the data into the FFI_tables environment, you can access them with the code below:

 # View one the MacroPlot table